bigc0127/Vanilla-OS-Custom1/README.md

 ## How to use this custom image

 - Edit the configuration file with the command: `abroot config-editor`.
-- Change the "name" entry from something like `vanilla-os/desktop` to `bigc0127/linuxpatriot1776-custom`.  [**Note**: All characters must be in lowercase.]
+- Change the "name" entry from `vanilla-os/desktop` to `bigc0127/linuxpatriot1776-custom`.  [**Note**: All characters must be in lowercase.]
 - Now, Run `abroot upgrade` to switch to my custom image.

 ## Extra steps to make Mullvad VPN work

-- Download the most recent version of mullvad vpn from their website. (you can use the binary download or you can add the repo, both work but i recommend using the repo as if there is a update this makes it seemless for you)
+- Download the most recent version of mullvad vpn from their website. (you can use the binary download, or you can add the repo; both work but I recommend using the repo as if there is an update this makes it seamless for you)
-- Install mullvad
+- Install mullvad with sideload
-- once it is installed it should automatically export the GUI app into the app drawer (like proton VPN did without all these extra steps)
+- once it is installed, it should automatically export the GUI app into the app drawer (like Proton VPN did without all these extra steps)
-- profit! (you are now free to use mullvad.
+- profit! (you are now free to use mullvad)

 ## Suggestions
-- if you want to request a new VPN or have suggestions on how to get windscribe to build on this image please let me know.. via a issue report or hmu on discord @linuxpatriot1776
+- if you want to request a new VPN or have suggestions on how to get windscribe to build on this image please let me know.. via an issue report or hmu on discord @linuxpatriot1776